 Next it’s time to get to know the history of LA by booking a tour through DTLA Walking Tours.
 I have lived in Southern California for over thirty years and was amazed how much I learned during the tour.
 The owner, Neil, is passionate and knowledgeable about LA.
 We visited many well known sites like the Bradbury Building, Old Bank District, El Dorado building, the Biltmore Hotel and Pershing Square.

-After the tour it’s time to visit The Broad, an impressive contemporary art museum that opened just two years ago.
+After the tour it’s time to visit The Broad, an impressive contemporary art museum that opened just three years ago.
 If the idea of contemporary art makes you cringe, I understand.
 Nevertheless this is a place you should visit.
 Why?
 First, there are many iconic works here by artists like Warhol, Koons, and Haring.
 Second, the building itself is a piece of art.
 Finally, it’s free.
 Advance reservations are recommended and can be booked online.
 One final note, The Broad offers a free app so you can learn more about the artwork and the building.
 I'll bet that after a visit to The Broad you might start appreciating contemporary art.